 Emily Grace Harrison’s raucous paintings and sculptures present the artist as someone for whom restlessness is central.
 To this end, both visual content and artistic practice are always in flux.
-She cuts and samples from a wide array of content, creating a visual vocabulary informed by personal experiences and popular culture.
-Her previous studies in anthropology, politics and religion often help determine the motifs and themes that manifest in her works.
+Her personal experiences, along with previous studies in anthropology, politics and religion, often determine the motifs and themes that manifest in her works.

-Tying her practice together is Harrison’s near-constant use of hyper-saturated colour, which here operates as both a signifier of playfulness and as reference to the sensory-overload so common in popular culture.
+Tying her practice together is Harrison’s near-constant use of hyper-saturated colour, which operates as both a signifier of playfulness and as reference to the sensory-overload so common in popular culture.